vergani/BioInfo/4 - Variant identification.md

     $ bcftools call -mv -Ov -o output_variants.vcf sample_raw.bcf

-'-m' allows for multiallelic and rare-variant calling
+´-m´ allows for multiallelic and rare-variant calling

 '-v' tells the program to output variant sites only (not every site in the genome)